 In the past I have covered the risks of extending (also called retracting) leashes which allow dogs to get up to twenty-five feet or more from the owner depending on the brand.
-Most people know I do not like these leashes.
-However, I realize people will use them no matter what is taught by trainers about the risks.
+Most trainers know I do not like these leashes.
+However, I realize clients will use them no matter what is taught by trainers about the risks.
 Even knowing the risks, should you decide to use one let’s look at ways to reduce the risk these leads pose.

 First consider the leash: